I was born a listener.

 I have won awards for reporting from the New England Newspaper & Press Association and the Missouri Press Association and a fellowship from the Missouri School of Journalism.
 I have served as editor on projects that have won awards from the Radio Television Digital News Association, the National Press Photographers Association, the Vermont Press Association and Gannett.
 I was selected to take part in the American Society of News Editors' 2017 Emerging Leaders Institute and was chosen as a USA Today Network emerging leaders fellow in 2018.

-I am executive editor of the Burlington Free Press in Vermont and the market leader for Gannett, the Free Press' parent company.
+I served from 2019 until March 2022 as executive editor of the Burlington Free Press in Vermont and the market leader for Gannett, the Free Press' parent company.